christopher-altman/sat-qkd-security-curves/README.md

 ## Problem

 Satellite and fibre Quantum Key Distribution (QKD) systems live or die on a simple fact: bits can still flow while secrecy collapses.
-This experiment creates a reproducible “security curve” lab: simulate realistic loss/noise, models that security cliff and makes it visible before it becomes a system risk.
+This experiment creates a reproducible "security curve" lab: simulate realistic loss/noise, models that security cliff and makes it visible before it becomes a system risk.

+## Hypothesis

+If we model (i) channel loss in dB, (ii) intrinsic measurement noise, and (iii) a simple active attack, we should see a sharp operational threshold: QBER rises past a regime where privacy amplification can no longer extract a secret key, even if classical throughput remains nonzero.

 ## Thesis